 - Bring to the boil and cook, covered for 30 minutes.
 They will become soft and transparent.

-- Strain the seedpods, reserving the juice.
+- Strain the seedpods, reserving the liquid.
 The seedpods can be discarded.

-- Add the juice back into the saucepan with the red calyxes.
-The calyxes may not be fully covered with the juice, but that's okay.
+- Add the liquid back into the saucepan with the red calyxes.
+The calyxes may not be fully covered with the liquid, but that's okay.

 - Boil for 20 minutes until a 'pulp' consistecy is formed.